TaliesinDS/Seiyomi/USER_MANUAL.md

 - (Optional) Mark chapters as read in Suwayomi to match what you have already read on MangaDex
 - (Optional) Use a local bookmarks/list file instead of live follows (txt/csv/xlsx/json/html)
 - Migrate entries already in your Suwayomi library to alternative sources (e.g., MangaPark, Weeb Central) when the original source has 0 or very few chapters

+### CSV Bookmark Imports (Comick / Manganato)

+- Open the new **CSV Import** tab in the GUI to add one or more bookmarks CSV exports alongside MangaDex data.
+Use **Add...** to load files and the check-box to enable or disable the batch.
+- Optional controls let you override column names (`--csv-col-map`), map CSV reading statuses to Suwayomi categories (`--csv-status-to-category`), adjust title matching (`--csv-title-threshold`, `--csv-title-strict`), prefer existing library copies (`--csv-prefer-existing`), and apply per-title read hints from the CSV (`--csv-apply-read-progress`).
+- The GUI mirrors the CLI flags: each CSV file results in a `--from-csv <path>` argument.
+Kind detection matches automatically, but you can force `comick` or `manganato` via the drop-down (`--csv-kind`).
+Separate multiple column overrides with semicolons or newlines (each becomes its own `--csv-col-map` argument).
+- CSV progress hints target the Suwayomi library both for newly added entries and ones you already have; skipped rows report to the console so you can adjust mappings if needed.

 It does **not**: